frictionlessdata/frictionless-py/README.md

 #### sequential-value

 This checks is for pretty common case when a column should have integers that sequentially increment.
+It accepts following options:
+- `column (int/str)` - column number or name

 Consider csv file like this: